Making Fitness An Adventure!

 Walkers and joggers can consider entering a 5K once a month or more.
 It can be an incredibly enjoyable social event and you will get a better workout, as your pace will increase unknowingly when you are with a gathering of people.
 If a 5K does not interest you, at least be a bit less predictable and try walking or running through a new neighborhood.
 I learned the back roads of every neighborhood surrounding my house by turning my jog into an adventure, and taking a new path.

 For those that prefer two wheels, there are a host of bike paths, paved or dirt, throughout the area.
 Meeting friends for a trip down a new path is a great adventure, and throwing in breakfast to start it or dinner to end it, adds to the healthy quality time.
-For an informative link that includes places to go, even with bike rentals if needed, click here.
 For an extra dose of adventurism, I suggest taking a mountain bike off-road.
 There are easy trails that even the kids will love.

 Cross training is not only a great way to optimize your fitness but it also is a fantastic way to expand your interests, your socialization (if desired), and your overall mental stimulation.
 Think outside the box and mix in a variety of activities.
 Some activities are certainly more challenging than others but it can all contribute to an active lifestyle.
 A few ideas would be batting cages, yoga, Pilates, rent a row boat or paddleboat at the park, bowling, rent a canoe, take a dance lesson, indoor rock climbing, spinning, driving range, or ice skating.

 Now before I get labeled “cheesy” by suggesting bowling is a fitness adventure, let me share my line of thought, as bowling will undoubtedly add to your waistline if enjoyed with the accompanying food and beverage.
 Compared to going to a movie or sitting on your butt for dinner and drinks, bowling is more active.